Fidelity Review – Is it the best broker for UK Investors in 2025?

 Fidelity reviewFidelity International Review

 This is an independent Fidelity* review in which I look at whether it is the best investment platform in the UK.
 I look at Fidelity products (including the Fidelity ISA and the Fidelity SIPP), its services as well as Fidelity's charges and investment range.
-I have personally used the Fidelity Fundsnetwork platform (which is Fidelity's service platform for UK financial advisers) as well as the main Fidelity International platform (which is aimed at consumers) for more than a decade.
+I have personally used the Fidelity Fundsnetwork platform (which is Fidelity's service platform for UK financial advisers) as well as the main Fidelity International platform (which is aimed at consumers) for almost two decades.

 This article focuses on the consumer platform and as such is more of a Fidelity International review.
 In it, I will cover the positives and negatives of Fidelity, as well as some frustrations I have experienced when using the platform.
 You can use the links below to skip to key sections within this Fidelity review, but I recommend that you read it from beginning to end.